mhho3082/dotfiles/README.md

 The apps that I usually use
 (some of which I install only when needed), which may take additional setup to install
-(please refer to their respective documentation):
+(please kindly refer to their respective documentation):

 <details>
 <summary> App List </summary>